 We’ve already talked about how easy this is, but let me show you.

-Add some melted butter, eggs and pumpkin puree — go for the pure pumpkin, not the stuff with spices already added.
-“Pure pumpkin”, remember that.
-(More pumpkin recipes on Inspired Taste)
+Step 3, Prepare the wet ingredients.
+To the bowl with the sugar, add some melted butter, eggs and pumpkin puree — go for the pure pumpkin, not the stuff with spices already added.
+You can also use homemade pumpkin puree, here’s our recipe for making it.

 Here’s where we need to be delicate.
 Grab a rubber spatula and gently fold the dry ingredients into the wet.
 We only want to mix until combined — any more than that and we risk over mixing which means heavy pumpkin bread — no good!